maincode-org/maincode-ui/README.md

 - In case you are using **Tailwind CSS**, you don't have to import our tail-generics.

-> **!Note** that some specific classes, like `glass-bg` will be missing.
-We will split up Tailwind overwrites and our Maincode UI additions in the future.
-See our [issue](https://github.com/maincode-org/maincode-ui/issues/54) for updates.

 Here is an example of how to utilize the generic classes when styling and layouting your app!

 ```jsx